miketz/rapid-serial-visual-presentation/README.md

 for short.
 The main idea is your eyes can focus in the same spot, with more time spent abosorbing words, less time moving your eyes left to right.

+This technique allows reading text on small screens without scrolling, as only 1 word needs to fit on the screen.

 In addition the words are aligned at a focal point, highlighted in red, where you might most easily identify the word.
 Currently this point is identified by a fake heuristic, not based on research.
 But the focal